marzieh-saeedimasine/Python-DataCleaning-Modelling/README.md

 6-data modelling with regression modellings

-**Overview of Telco Customer Churn data cleaning and modelling project**
+## Overview of Telco Customer Churn data cleaning and modelling project
 1-Downlaod Telco churn dataset form kaggle:
 https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data
 2-Exploratory Data Analysis (EDA), data cleaning and transformation was performed
 3-Imblanced dataset was handelled with under sampling or SMOTETomek techniques
 4-binary classification was implemented with ANN method to predict behavior of customers in customer retention program

-**Overview of data modelling using sklearn.datasets and Machine learning methods**
+## Overview of data modelling using sklearn.datasets and Machine learning methods
 1-LinearRegression-SupportVectorMachine.ipynb: describes Linear Regression/Logistic Regression Modelling and Support Vector Machine methods
-2-Clustering-knn.ipynb: describes Clustering (KMeans, AgglomerativeClustering, DBSCAN) and k-nearest neighbors votting Machine Learning algorithms
+2-Clustering-knn.ipynb describes clustering methods (KMeans, Agglomerative Clustering, DBSCAN), methods to determine the optimal number of clusters (elbow method, silhouette score, gap statistics), and how to evaluate the quality of clustering (Dunn index and Rand index).
+In addition, it includes k-nearest neighbors voting machine learning algorithms.
 3-DecisionTree-NaiveBayes.ipynb: describes Decision Tree and Gaussian Naive Bayes
-4-FeatureSelection-Outlier.ipynb: describes Feature Selection/Extraction and Outlier Detection
+4-FeatureSelection-Outlier.ipynb: describes Feature Selection has been explored with SelectKBest, ExtraTreeClassifier and LinearSVC modelling.
+Feature extraction and visualization of high-dimensional data has been tested with PCA, t- SNE and Umap methods.
+Outlier Detection has been shown with quantile varience method
 5-NeuralNetwork-code.ipynb: implement Neural Network from scratch.
 It describes how to program model of neural network with one neuron and implement data for training and prediction